Mthomas3/Instagram/README.md

 ### 🔨  Architecture

-Of course with a limited time of 3 hours, the architecture and good practices wasn't my priority.
+Of course with a limited time of 3 hours, the architecture and good practices weren't my priority.
-However, the application does not have any mocked data and the data of the stories, images, profile pictures etc.. is being fetch from a server!
+However, the application does not have any mocked data and the data of the stories, images, profile pictures etc.. are being fetch from a server!
-I used the website https://jsonbin.io to make the data from the back-end it's powerful, fast and took me 3 secondes to get it working 🎉 (no really it took me 10 minutes cause I had to write down the data 😂)
+I used the website https://jsonbin.io to make the data from the back-end, it's powerful, fast and took me 3 seconds to get it working 🎉 (no really it took me 10 minutes cause I had to write down the data 😂)

 ### ⚙️ Contributing